codewithmayor/DevOps_Projects/0x00-shell_basics/README.md

 Seventh Script creates a directory named "my_first_directory in the /tmp directory Eighth Script moves the file betty from /tmp to /tmp/my_first_directory Nineth Script delets the file betty
+Tenth Script deletes my_first_directory in the /tmp directory